HSELaredoIT/HarmonyintheNews/_posts/2018-09-05-harmony-schools-enrollment-lottery.md

 wait list and look over
 the summer for possible
 callbacks of acceptance,”
-Geraldine Salas, princi-
-pal of Harmony School of
+Geraldine Salas, principal of Harmony School of Innovation, said.
-Innovation, said.
 The Harmony schools
 have seen a high demand
-in admission since open-
-ing their doors.
-Current-
-ly, the high school and
-middle school levels
-occupy the same build-
-ing.
-But they will soon be
-housed in separate build-
-ings.
-The school is seeing
-an expansion for the
-high school, which is
-under construction and
+in admission since opening their doors.
+Currently, the high school and middle school levels occupy the same building.
+But they will soon be housed in separate buildings.
+The school is seeing an expansion for the high school, which is under construction and